-- 2 (6) "Contested case" means an adjudication in which an opportunity for an evidentiary 3 hearing is required by the federal or state constitution, or a federal or state statute, or a judicial 4 decision [deleted or by the common law]. - (7) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic, or similar capabilities. - (8) "Electronic record" means a record created, generated, sent, communicated, received, or stored by electronic means. - (9) "Emergency adjudication" means an agency adjudication taken in a contested disputed case in which there is an immediate danger to the public health, safety, or welfare that requires immediate action. - (10) "Evidentiary hearing" means a hearing for the receipt of evidence to resolve a contested issue in which the decision of the hearing officer may be made only on material contained in the agency record created at the hearing. - (11) "Guidance document" means a record developed by an agency that once issued, binds the agency, and informs the general public of an agency's current approach to, or opinion of, law, including, interpretations and general statements of policy that describe the agency's exercise of discretionary functions. - (12) "Index" includes means a searchable list list or collection of items by subject and caption in a record with a page number, hyperlink, or any other connector that links the list with the record to which it refers. - (13) "Informal adjudication" means a an adjudication in a contested case in which the presiding officer is permitted to follow an informal procedure.
+2 (6) "Contested case" means an adjudication in which an opportunity for an evidentiary 3 hearing is required by the federal or state constitution, or a federal or state statute, or a judicial 4 decision [deleted or by the common law].

+5 (7) "Electronic" means relating to technology having electrical, digital, magnetic, 6 wireless, optical, electromagnetic, or similar capabilities.

+7 (8) "Electronic record" means a record created, generated, sent, communicated, received, 8 or stored by electronic means.

+9 (9) "Emergency adjudication" means an adjudication in a contested case in which there 10 is an danger to the public health, safety, or welfare that requires immediate action.

+(10) "Evidentiary hearing" means a hearing for the receipt of evidence to resolve a contested issue in which the decision of the hearing officer may be made only on material contained in the agency record created at the hearing.

+(11) "Guidance document" means a record developed by an agency that once issued, binds the agency , and informs the general public of an agency's current approach to, or opinion of, law, including, interpretations and general statements of policy that describe the agency's exercise of discretionary functions.

+(12) "Index" includes a searchable list or collection of items by subject and caption in a record with a page number, hyperlink, or any other connector that links the list with the record to which it refers.

+(13) "Informal adjudication" means an adjudication in a contested case in which the presiding officer is permitted to follow an informal procedure.

-1 (14) "Internet website" means a centralized Internet website that permits the public to 2 search a permanent database that archives materials required to be published with the [publisher] 3 under this [act] 4 (15) "Law" means the federal or state constitution, a federal or state statute or statute, a
+(14) "Internet website" means a centralized Internet website that permits the public to search a permanent database that archives materials required to be published with the [publisher] under this [act].

-(15) "Law" means the federal or state constitution, a federal or state statute or statute, a judicial decision, common law, a rule of court, an executive order, or a rule or order of an agency.
+3 (15) "Law" means the federal or state constitution, a federal or state statute, a judicial 4 decision, a rule of court, an executive order, or a rule or order of an agency.

-- (16) "License" means a permit, certificate, approval, registration, charter, or similar form of permission required by law which is issued by an agency. - (17) "Licensing" means the grant, denial, renewal, revocation, suspension, annulment, withdrawal, or amendment of a license. - (18) "Notify" means to take such steps as may be reasonably required to inform another person in the ordinary course, whether or not the other person actually comes to know of it. - (19) "Order" means an agency adjudication of particular applicability that determines the legal rights, duties, privileges or immunities, or other legal interests of one or more specific persons. - (20) "Party" means the agency taking action, the person against whom the action is directed, and any other person named as a party or permitted to intervene. - (21) "Person" means an individual, corporation, business trust, estate, trust, statutory trust, partnership, limited liability company, association, joint venture, public corporation, government, or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (22) "Presiding officer" means the person who presides over the evidentiary hearing in a contested case.
+5 (16) "License" means a permit, certificate, approval, registration, charter, or similar form 6 of permission required by law which is issued by an agency.

+7 (17) "Licensing" means the grant, denial, renewal, revocation, suspension, annulment, 8 withdrawal, or amendment of a license.

+9 (18) "Notify" means to take such steps as may be reasonably required to inform another 10 person in the ordinary course, whether or not the other person actually comes to know of it.

+(19) "Order" means an agency adjudication of particular applicability that determines the legal rights, duties, privileges or immunities, or other legal interests of one or more specific persons.

+(20) "Party" means the agency taking action, the person against whom the action isdirected, and any other person named as a party or permitted to intervene.

+16 (21) "Person" means an individual, corporation, business trust, estate, trust, statutory 17 trust, partnership, limited liability company, association, joint venture, public corporation, 18 government, or governmental subdivision, agency, or instrumentality, or any other legal or 19 commercial entity.

+20 (22) "Presiding officer" means the person who presides over the evidentiary hearing in a21 contested case.

+(23) "Proceeding" means any type of formal or informal agency process or procedure commenced or conducted by an agency.
+The term includes adjudication, rulemaking, and

+1 investigation.